 Victim Services

-The Los Angeles County District Attorney’s Office is committed to helping all victims of crime.
-The Bureau of Victim Services provides essential services to crime victims and witnesses.
+The Los Angeles County District Attorney’s Office is dedicated to protecting and serving our community and safeguarding the rights of crime victims through the unrelenting pursuit of justice. committed to helping all victims of crime.
+The Bureau of Victim Services provides essential services to victims of violent crimecrime victims and witnesses.

 Services include: